Kings and Queens of Scotland from 1005 to the Union of the Crowns in 1603, when James VI succeeded to the throne of England.

 Celtic kings from the unification of Scotland

 1005: Malcolm II (Mael Coluim II).
 He acquired the throne by killing Kenneth III (Cinaed III) of a rival royal dynasty.
 Attempted to expand his kingdom southwards with a notable victory at the Battle of Carham, Northumbria in 1018.
-He was driven north again in 1027 by King Cnut.
+He was driven north again in 1027 by Canute (Cnut the Great) the Dane, the Danish king of England.
+Malcolm died on 25th November 1034, according to one account of the time he was “killed fighting bandits”.
+Leaving no sons he named his grandson Duncan I, as his successor.

 1034: Duncan I (Donnchad I).
 Succeeded his grandfather Malcolm II as King of the Scots.
-Invaded northern England and besieged Durham in 1039.
+Invaded northern England and besieged Durham in 1039, but was met with a disastrous defeat.
+Duncan was killed during, or after, a battle at Bothganowan, near Elgin, on 15th August, 1040.

 1040: Macbeth.
 Acquired the throne after defeating Duncan I in battle following years of family feuding.
 He was the first Scottish king to make a pilgrimage to Rome.
 A generous patron of the church it is thought he was buried at Iona, the traditional resting place of the kings of the Scots.